 Is Quibids a Scam?
 With the holidays approaching, you have probably started to see a huge influx of commercials for penny auction sites like Quibids or Beezid advertising flat screen TVs and iPhones for some insane low price like 95 cents.
 Typically the pitch is delivered by a pretty girl who tantalizes viewers with potential savings on all kinds of items like iPads, MacBooks, digital cameras, cars and more.
 "Imagine getting a new Apple iPad today for just $23.74!"
-But how do these sites work and is Quibids a scam or a legit service?
+But how do these penny auction sites work and is Quibids a scam or a legit service?
 We did a thorough review and investigation into Quibids, here is what we discovered…

 Is Quibids a Scam?